BRIC (economics term): Organisation

+The BRIC organization formally began in 2009 with its inaugural summit.
 South Africa sought BRIC membership since 2009 and the process for formal admission began as early as August 2010.
-South Africa was officially admitted as a BRIC nation on December 24, 2010, after being invited by China and the other BRIC countries to join the group.
+South Africa was officially admitted as a BRIC nation on 24 December 2010, after being invited by China and the other BRIC countries to join the group.
 The capital "S" in BRICS stands for South Africa.
 President Jacob Zuma attend the BRICS summit in Sanya in April 2011 as a full member.
 South Africa stands at a unique position to influence African economic growth and investment.
 According to Jim O'Neill of Goldman Sachs who originally coined the term, Africa's combined current gross domestic product is reasonably similar to that of Brazil and Russia, and slightly above that of India.
-South Africa is a "gateway" to Southern Africa and Africa in general as the most developed African country.
-China is South Africa's largest trading partner, and India wants to increase commercial ties with Africa.
-South Africa is also Africa's largest economy, but as number 31 in global GDP economies it is far behind its new partners.

-Jim O'Neill expressed surprise when South Africa joined BRIC since South Africa's economy is a quarter of the size of Russia's (the least economically powerful BRIC nation).
+O'Neill expressed surprise when South Africa joined the BRIC organisation as South Africa's economy was a quarter of the size of Russia's (the least economically powerful BRIC nation).
 He believed that the potential was there but did not anticipate inclusion of South Africa at this stage.
+O’Neill stated in 2011 that the countries "don’t have the same interests.
+The wealth per head is very different, the politics is very different, and the philosophy and their natural economic edge is different."
 Martyn Davies, a South African emerging markets expert, argued that the decision to invite South Africa made little commercial sense but was politically astute given China's attempts to establish a foothold in Africa.
 Further, South Africa's inclusion in BRICS may translate to greater South African support for China in global fora.
 He has great belief that the "S" in "BRICS" could be replaced eventually by SADC.

-African credentials are important geopolitically, giving BRICS a four-continent breadth, influence and trade opportunities.
-South Africa's addition is a deft political move that further enhances BRICS' power and status.
-In the original essay that coined the term, Goldman Sachs did not argue that the BRICs would organize themselves into an economic bloc, or a formal trading association which this move signifies.
+O'Neill would later criticize the organisation in a 2021 article for Project Syndicate, in which he wrote that the BRICS countries "have so far proven incapable of uniting as a meaningful global force" and felt in 2024 that "each year also brings further confirmation that the grouping serves no real purpose beyond generating symbolic gestures and lofty rhetoric".
+In further comments in 2023, O'Neill stressed that he "never encouraged [the countries] to develop a political club" and that the organisation appeared to exist just as "a club that the US is not a part of."